 Created through ancient rituals, jungle minions are completely devoted to their master and acquire the alignment of their creator.
 They are often created by witch doctors and shamans to guard their villages, temples, and shrines.

-A wizard or elf who acquires the knowledge of these rituals must still invest the time and material costs.
+A magic-user or cleric who acquires the knowledge of these rituals must still invest the time and material costs.
 Plus, there is always a risk.

 Fungus Minion Ritual Requirements: